renatocaliari/contornos/docs/en/contornos.md

 In contorno, there are 3 criteria to consider a valid objection:
   1. **Violation or Obstacle**: reveals a violation of the organization's agreements or reveals obstacles, specifically for the contornos of who raised the objection, to expressing their reason for existing and carrying out their responsibilities.
 If the person raises an objection on behalf of contornos he does not participate in, do not consider a valid objection.
 The guardians of each contorno may raise their own objections.
   2. **Damage caused by the proposal**: reveals damage that will only exist if the proposal is put into practice and that there will not be adequate opportunity for adaptation before the proposal causes the damage.
-  3. **Evidence**: is based on evidence.
-If it is predictive and does not pass criterion 2, do not consider it a valid objection in this process.
+  3. **Evidence**: it needs to based on evidence.
+If it is predictive and does not pass on criteria 2, do not consider it a valid objection in this process.

 If there are objections, the person making the proposal must adapt it to integrate the objections.
 If this is not possible, the proposal is filed.
 If there is adaptation, it is necessary to consent to the change with the contorno participants.